 This chowder is thickened with flour.
 It needs the starch to get that nice thick consistency.
 There’s only 2 tablespoons but if you’re looking for a gluten free option you can toss in about half a potato instead.
 You might think it’s not going to be thick enough but once you purée the mixture and stir in the cheese it will be perfect.

 What are the best mushrooms to use for soup?

 You want the mushrooms to be the star of this recipe so choose a variety with good flavour.
 Cremini mushrooms are a great choice because they have a more mature flavour than regular white button mushrooms without costing a lot of money like some of the more unique varieties.
 Did you know Cremini mushrooms are baby Portobellos?
 Now you do.
 They’re also great because they have a deeper colour than regular white mushrooms so your soup looks best.

 You can use other varieties of mushrooms if you prefer but I wouldn’t suggest going foraging in a forest.
 Some mushrooms are poisonous.
 This soup is really good (OK, it’s GREAT!) but it’s not worth dying for.

+Add the milk and let the mixture heat without boiling.
 Remove the bay leaf and purée with an immersion blender.
 If you prefer to skip this step you can chop up the mushrooms quite fine at the beginning and leave them in small chunks.
 I prefer it puréed.

 Serve the soup with some minced green onions, a dollop of sour cream and the reserved shredded cheese.
 Add fresh ground black pepper if desired.